Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 One might also try to understand Paxos variants through more practical implementations, but these implementations are much larger and more complex.
 For example, Google Chubby's C++ server code is reported to be about 7000 lines~\cite{burrows06chubby,chandra07paxos} and is not open-source.
 Paxos for system builders~\cite{kirsch2008paxos,kirsch2008paxosTR} is written in C and has over 5000 lines, not including over 2000 lines of library code for group communication primitives.\footnote{From the ``Download'' link of ``Paxos for System Builders'' at \url{http://www.dsn.jhu.edu/software.html}, April 15, 2018.} OpenReplica~\cite{altinbuken2012commodifying} is implemented in Python and has about 3000 lines.\footnote{From email with Emin Gun Sirer, August 12, 2011.} They generally include many lower-level data structures, bookkeeping tasks, and language details.
 This makes it much harder to understand the algorithms used.
 They are also so far infeasible for formal verification, manually or with automated support.
+A more feasible approach is to generate low-level data structure updates from high-level specifications, e.g., as studied in~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}.

 \notes{}

 There has been significant effort on formal specification and verification of Paxos and variants.
 Many specifications have been developed, especially for Basic Paxos, including earlier ones described previously~\cite{Liu+12DistPL-OOPSLA}; our specifications are significantly simpler while including full details for execution in real distributed environments.
 Several proofs are successful.
 Some are automatic by writing specifications in a restricted language~\cite{padon2017paxos,taube2018modular}.
 Some include proofs of liveness properties, e.g.,~\cite{hawblitzel2015ironfleet,padon2017reducing}.
 Some also generate code, e.g.,~\cite{georgiou09automated,taube2018modular}.
 Some proofs are discussed extensively but are only on paper~\cite{garcia18paxos}.
 Some others are also for abstract specifications that omit many algorithm details, e.g.,~\cite{Cha+16PaxosTLAPS-FM,bobba2017design,ChaLiu18PaxosHistVarTLAPS-NFM}.
 Proofs for executable implementations are from IronFleet~\cite{hawblitzel2015ironfleet} and Verdi~\cite{wilcox2015verdi}, with much larger proofs and longer proof checking times\noticdcs{, as discussed in Section~\ref{sec-verify}}.